awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-iam-roles.md

 ### Monitor AWS CloudTrail for suspicious activity<a name="security-iam-roles-recommendations-cloudtrail-monitoring"></a>

 You can monitor AWS CloudTrail for any suspicious activity\.
 Most AWS API calls are logged to AWS CloudTrail as events\.
 They are analyzed by AWS CloudTrail Insights, and you're alerted of any suspicious behavior that's associated with `write` API calls\.
-This might includea spike in call volume\.
+This might include a spike in call volume\.
 These alerts include such information as the time the unusual activity occurred and the top identity ARN that contributed to the APIs\.

 You can identify actions that are performed by tasks with an IAM role in AWS CloudTrail by looking at the event's `userIdentity` property\.
 In the following example, the `arn` includes of the name of the assumed role, `s3-write-go-bucket-role`, followed by the name of the task, `7e9894e088ad416eb5cab92afExample`\.